Summertime: Part 8 – stitching flora

 Are you ready for a blast of cold air in the heat of summer?
 I hope so, because today, I am giving a behind the scenes peek at how I made the tree trunks for Frosty Morning.
 Part 2 in the series will concentrate on how I formed and wrapped the wire branches.
 As the summer progresses, I will share other features of the winter scene, including snow and ice, cozy little shelters, a stone wall and the ubiquitous wee folk characters dressed in warm winter outfits.

 This year, I’m working on a group of seasonal pieces that capture the wonder and magic of the natural world, both real and imagined.
-Frosty Morning, Mossy Glen and Harvest Time are available as jigsaw puzzles and note cards in my shop here
+Frosty Morning, Summertime, Mossy Glen and Harvest Time are available as jigsaw puzzles and note cards in my shop here

 I’m currently deep in making mode, working on a completely different piece – the spring scene, which you can follow on Instagram and Facebook .
 So, writing this post requires switching my brain into explaining mode.
 You see, when I’m engrossed in making something, I don’t think about the actual process.
 I’m focused on bringing my vision to life.